Writing Decent Code

 }

-Well, this code clearly sucks.
+Clearly, this code sucks.
 It's absolutely unreadable and the unreadability is solely down to really terrible variable names.

 Let's rewrite it: